Let's get cracking!

 3. Clubs and Sport Officer pays over the phone.

 Sundry refundClub members may be pre-approved to pay upfront with personal funds and submit a tax invoice/receipt to be reimbursed.
 No refunds will be issued for purchases made with personal funds which have not been pre-approved.
 Reimbursements will not be processed for any amount that exceeds the amount approved on the Funds Request Form.
 An original tax invoice is required to process sundry refunds and must be supplied to a Clubs & Sports Officer within 5 business days of purchase.
 The Club Account will be suspended until the receipt is returned.

 3. Receive Email approval from Clubs and Sport Officer.

 4. Purchase items with personal funds and retain receipt.

-6. You'll receive a cheque in the post, which will be sent out at the end of the following calendar month.
+6. You'll receive reimbursement to your allocated bank account, which will be sent out at the end of the following calendar month.